Black hole solutions with a linear equation of state in Ho\v{r}ava gravity and Einstein--{\ae}ther theory: Introduction

-Regarding Lorentz invariance, it is worth noting that there are observational constraints that make it phenomenologically difficult to violate this symmetry in the matter sector \cite{Liberati:2009pf}.
+Regarding LI, it is worth noting that there are observational constraints that make it phenomenologically difficult to violate this symmetry in the matter sector \cite{Liberati:2009pf}.
 On the other hand, in the gravitational sector, where the coupling is much weaker, such constraints are generally less stringent.
 Along these lines, any theory that violates Lorentz symmetry must be regarded as an effective theory in the low-energy limit.
 To break Lorentz symmetry while remaining explicitly diffeomorphism-invariant, as in GR, the theory must include, in addition to the metric tensor, a dynamical field capable of defining a preferred reference frame at the level of its solutions.
 A typical example is a unit timelike vector field, which breaks local boost (momentum) invariance but preserves local rotational symmetry.
-The most general theory that can be constructed by coupling such a vector field to GR, up to second order in derivatives, is known as Einstein-Aether theory \cite{Jacobson:2000xp,Jacobson:2007veq}.
-The vector field itself is referred to as the Aether.
-On the other hand, the Einstein-Aether theory, viewed as an effective field theory at low energies, can be regarded as a description of Lorentz-violating (LV) effects that might arise from a more fundamental theory of quantum gravity \cite{Barausse:2011pu}.
-In this way, and in relation to the aspects described in the previous paragraphs, the study of black hole solutions in Einstein-Aether gravity has attracted considerable attention in recent years \cite{Mukherjee:2024hht, Mukohyama:2024vsn, Franzin:2023rdl,Wang:2022yvi,Chan:2021ela,Adam:2021vsk}.
+The most general theory that can be constructed by coupling such a vector field to GR, up to second order in derivatives, is known as Einstein--{\ae}ther theory \cite{Jacobson:2000xp,Jacobson:2007veq}.
+The vector field itself is referred to as the {\ae}ther.
+On the other hand, the Einstein--{\ae}ther theory, viewed as an effective field theory at low energies, can be regarded as a description of Lorentz-violating (LV) effects that might arise from a more fundamental theory of quantum gravity \cite{Barausse:2011pu}.
+In this way, and in relation to the aspects described in the previous paragraphs, the study of black hole solutions in Einstein--{\ae}ther gravity has attracted considerable attention in recent years \cite{Mukherjee:2024hht, Mukohyama:2024vsn, Franzin:2023rdl,Wang:2022yvi,Chan:2021ela,Adam:2021vsk}.